Get Tech Tips

 15 SEER+ Equipment = 15° CTOA

-- Delta T (Evaporator Split) is the temperature difference between the return and supply air.
+- Delta T (evaporator split) is the temperature difference between the return and supply air.
 Delta T will vary quite a bit depending on airflow and indoor relative humidity.
-This chart shown below is designed for a 400 CFM per ton system.
-Lower airflow will result in a higher delta t and higher airflow will result in a lower delta t.
-This is why Jim Bergmann does not prefer Delta T as a firm diagnostic or commissioning tool but rather as an approximation of airflow.
+The chart shown below is designed for a 400 CFM (679.6 m3/h) per ton system.
+Lower airflow will result in a higher delta T, and higher airflow will result in a lower delta T. That is why Jim Bergmann does not prefer delta T as a firm diagnostic or commissioning tool but rather as an approximation of airflow.

-- Target Superheat on a TXV system is dictated by the design of the TXV.
-Usually target superheat on a TXV system will be 5°-15°f at the outlet of the evaporator where the TXV bulb is located.
-On a piston system the target superheat is calculated using a superheat chart and measuring and plotting the outdoor dry bulb temperature and the indoor wet bulb temperature.
+- Target superheat on a TXV system is dictated by the design of the TXV.
+Usually, target superheat on a TXV system will be 5°F- 15°F (2.75K – 8.25K) at the outlet of the evaporator where the TXV bulb is located.
+On a piston system, the target superheat is calculated using a superheat chart and measuring and plotting the outdoor dry bulb temperature and the indoor wet-bulb temperature.

-- Target Subcooling on a TXV system will be listed by the manufacturer but is generally between 8° – 14° subcool.
-Subcooling will vary quite a bit on fixed orifice systems but 5° – 20° is a common range.
+- Target Subcooling on a TXV system will be listed by the manufacturer but is generally between 8° – 14° (4.4K – 7.7K) subcool.
+Subcooling will vary quite a bit on fixed orifice systems, but 5°-20° (2.75K – 11K) is a common range.

 DTDs (Design Temperature Difference) of the coils, after a system is newly commissioned or first-time assessed with gauges, should not change over the life of the sealed refrigeration system once a system has been charged correctly unless one or more of the following has developed:

-- Air flow restriction with dirt buildup as main cause – dirty outdoor coil, dirty indoor coil, dirty filter, dirty blower blades/inside housing, Return/Supply duct restrictions, blower motor speed or operation problems, and if homeowner installs a so-called high efficiency, nothing-gets-thru-including-air filter.
+- Airflow restriction with dirt buildup as the main cause–dirty outdoor coil, dirty indoor coil, dirty filter, dirty blower blades/inside the housing, return/supply duct restrictions, blower motor speed or operation problems, and if the homeowner installs a so-called high efficiency, nothing-gets-thru-including-air filter.

 - Critical component failure.